 Missing travel?
 While the coronavirus pandemic has made global vacations more dream than reality, Puget Sound-area folks have an option right on their doorstep: Point Defiance Zoo & Aquarium, where you can surround yourself with plants and animals from around the Pacific Rim.
-Tigers in lush Asian bamboo, South American rainforest reptiles, Australian amphibians and North America from spiky desert to icy waters – and that’s not even counting the ocean.
+Tigers in lush Asian bamboo, South American rainforest reptiles, Australian amphibians and North America habitats from spiky desert to icy waters – and that’s not even counting the ocean.
 Come visit four continents in one day – no passport required.

 NOTE: Please check individual habitat areas for the most recent opening information.

 Start your journey in the Asian Forest Sanctuary, where Suki the Asian elephant lives just across from our clouded leopards.
 They’re elusive to spot in the canopy, just as they would be in the wild.
 Wander down past deep green windmill and jelly palms to the main Asia habitats.
 The biggest, with waterfall and pool, is set in architecture reminiscent of South Asian temples, with curling stone vines.
 That’s where you’re likely to find one of the Zoo’s Sumatran tigers, orange stripes glistening in the sun.

 Curving paths lined with tall, golden-green bamboo – we have over 45 varieties – lead past South-East Asian animals like black anoa, two-toned tapirs with elephantine trunks and shuffling, spiky porcupines.

 North Asian plants like Japanese forest grass, Chinese camellia and loquats add to the jungle.

 This continent will take you all around the zoo, but starts right after Asia in the Discovery Hut (next to Budgies).
 Titan our rhinoceros iguana and Roxie our green iguana share a heated indoor space, their scaly reptilian skin blending perfectly with branches.